KlassicCole/movie_data_scraper/README.md

 ------------
 -The Movie Data Scraper is a Python-based program designed to process large IMDb datasets and generate customized Excel reports.
 -filters movies and TV series based on various criteria, such as ratings, genres, languages, and more.
--user-specific configurations, ensuring more filtering by excluding watched titles
 ```
   ______         _
  |  ____|       | |